ni/ams-capabilities/README.md

 A capability in Battery Lab Software (AMS) is a feature that any device (Cycler, Chiller, Chamber, Power Supply, E-Load, etc.) can choose to provide.
 Each capability is creating one or multiple channels that are used to communicate between systems, e.g., LabView and PAtools.
 They provide methods for Initialize, Close, Read and Write.

-This repo contains the various implementations for AMS-compatible capabilities that can be used to accelerate the creation of a AMS Plugin.
+This repo contains the various implementations for AMS-compatible capabilities that can be used to accelerate the creation of a AMS Plugins.
 Include an instance of these classes in your AMS Plugin and it will handle the underlying channel data communication.

 # Requirements
 Requirements to use the AMS Capabilities and AMS Templates: